 - Seal from the inside.
-Seal gaps and hols in walls, floors, and ceilings with caulk or foam sealant.
+Seal gaps and holes in walls, floors, and ceilings with caulk or foam sealant.
 Look for cracks around windows and where wires and pipes pass through.

 - Caulk along baseboards with a clear sealant.

-- Caulk around plumbing penetrations that come through walls beneath bathroom and kitchen sinks.
+- Caulk around openings where water and drain lines through walls underneath bathroom and kitchen sinks.

-- Caulk electrical wire penetrations at the top of the interior walls in the attic.
+- Caulk electrical wire openings at the top of the interior walls in the attic.

 - Ensure windows and doors are properly weather-stripped and use door sweeps.